What Is ISO 9001?

 - enhance the satisfaction of customers.

-The ISO 9001 Standard is the most widely known and internationally accepted model for a quality management system, used by organisations across the globe for some highly effective quality systems.
+The ISO 9001 Standard is the most widely known and internationally accepted model for a quality management system, used by organisations across the globe for many highly effective quality systems.
 There are ISO 9001 certified systems in over 175 countries and economies.
-And the service side has been increasing: now around 40% of those certificates are for organisations that provide services (rather than manufacturing).
+And the service side has been steadily increasing: now around 40% of those certificates are for organisations that provide services (rather than manufacturing).
+In the 2015 (latest and current) version, the term 'services' first appeared in the requirements, acknowledging this.

 What's in 9001?